nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="The Smartest Guys In The Room"
     author="Bethany McLean"
     special="true"
-    description="It's always interesting to ready more about these interconnected web of major corporations that had a large impact on american society, mainly because we learn about these things as if they happened in a vacuum while in reality thousands of other things were going on and much of it interweaved.
+    description="This book is about the rise and fall of Enron.
+It's always interesting to ready more about these interconnected web of major corporations that had a large impact on american society, mainly because we learn about these things as if they happened in a vacuum while in reality thousands of other things were going on and much of it interweaved.
 After reading books about Bechtel and McKinsey and seeing how those companies had a large impact on Enron and how it all feeds one another, one realizes what a complicated beast humanity is.
 I also just thought it's interesting seeing how historically, periods of exuberance come again and again and how our window of pattern recognition is far smaller than how often these periods occur.
 Problems are always ignored when the momentum of things are positive and it is only until the floor from under us begins to shake that we realize our folly.
-Innate suscpicion is the only cure to exaulted hubris, but it's a fine line between conservatism and letting opportunities pass." >}}
+Innate suspicion is the only cure to exaulted hubris, but it's a fine line between conservatism and letting opportunities pass." >}}

 {{< book
     title="The Firm"